 2020s: Assurance IQ

-At Assurance IQ, I joined as Director of Engineering after Prudential’s $2.35 billion acquisition, later becoming Vice President of Engineering and then Chief Information Security Officer.
-I led infrastructure, platform engineering, application security, and privacy functions.
+At Assurance IQ, I joined as Director of Engineering right after Prudential’s $2.35 billion acquisition, later becoming Vice President of Engineering and then Chief Information Security Officer.
 The company was less than 100 people when I started.
-Over the next few years, we grew to 500+ employees across separate subsidiaries, plus thousands of licensed agents - explosive growth that required building systems and culture to match.
+Over the next few years, we grew to 500+ employees across multiple subsidiaries, plus thousands of licensed agents - the kind of explosive growth that tests everything you think you know about building systems and organizations.

-In 2024, Prudential decided to wind down Assurance as part of a strategic shift to focus on its core insurance businesses.
-Building a platform that served millions of shoppers and grew revenue to over $550M taught me lessons about hypergrowth, operational excellence, and leading large-scale transformations.
+In 2024, Prudential decided to wind down Assurance as part of a strategic shift to focus on core insurance businesses.
+Leading through that scale of transformation - from startup through acquisition integration to enterprise operations - taught me invaluable lessons about organizational change, executive decision-making, and what it really takes to build systems that support explosive growth.

 What’s Next